-POLICY NAME: Policy to Cover Pulpit Supply Costs Date Approved: June 8, 2023 Review date: Purpose: Provide reimbursement for pulpit supply costs incurred by a pastoral charge as a consequence of regional council duties. consequence of regional council duties.
+POLICY NAME: Policy to Cover Pulpit Supply Costs Date Approved: June 8, 2023 Review date: Purpose: Provide reimbursement for pulpit supply costs incurred by a pastoral charge as a consequence of regional council duties.

 The Eastern Ontario Outaouais Regional Council adopts a policy to reimburse pulpit supply costs incurred by a pastoral charge as a consequence of regional council duties, with the exception of costs related to attending Regional Council Meetings, at the current General Council rates for Sunday pulpit supply and mileage (as set by the Minimum Salaries & Reimbursements for Ministry Personnel handbook).